top of page

 I was diagnosed with Parkinson’s Disease in June 2015.

-I retired from my professional career as a School Counselor and Mental Health Counselor/Art Therapist (ATR) in June 2014.
 Below, I have outlined my education, work history, and volunteer work related to Parkinson’s advocacy since April 2019.

 Since my diagnosis, I have remained active in maintaining my health through exercise, diet, medication, and creative pursuits, including painting and drawing.